 PATHWAY TO A PARTNERSHIP VISA AND PERMANENT RESIDENCY

-Once married, you must apply for a Partnership Visa and prove that your marriage is genuine.
+Once married, you must apply for a Partner Visa and prove that your marriage is genuine.
 The path to permanent residency consists of two stages, where you are first granted a temporary Partner visa.
-After approximately two years, if the relationship is still ongoing or there are exceptional circumstances, then you may be eligible to apply for permanent residency.
+After approximately two years, if the relationship is still ongoing or there are exceptional circumstances, then you may be eligible for permanent residency.

 Choose your own level of service